 - Check that you have a good follower to friend ratio.

-- Twitter is sensitive to "account churn" - ie follows and unfollowing in short periods of time, so be sure to avoid this.
+- Avoid "aggressive account churn" - ie following and unfollowing in short periods of time

 - If you are using ManageFlitter’s RAM feature try to limit your follows to 100 or less per day.